abdelrahmanalamelden/abdelrahmanalamelden/README.md

-# 🚀 Abdelrahman Ashraf | Frontend Developer 🚀
+# 🚀 Abdelrahman Alam-Elden | Frontend Developer 🚀

 Welcome to my GitHub profile!
-I'm Abdelrahman Ashraf, a dedicated and enthusiastic frontend developer with a passion for crafting beautiful and interactive web experiences using React.js.
+I'm Abdelrahman Alam-Elden, a dedicated and enthusiastic frontend developer with a passion for crafting beautiful and interactive web experiences using React.js.
 Dive into my world of code and creativity!

 ![Black Minimalist UIUX Designer LinkedIn Banner](https://github.com/user-attachments/assets/92638056-b29c-4e7e-90b7-6500041a743f)